Workshops, Groups & Events

 Stay on track: how you can set clear goals and stick to them

 Do you find it hard to stick to your goals?
 Do you start for a couple of days or weeks and then give up?
 Would you like to minimise distractions and the temptation to procrastinate; and instead, plan effectively?
-If so, come along to this practical workshop from the Student Wellbeing Service, where you can be equipped with the right tools to help you stay on track with your ac
+If so, come along to this practical workshop from the Student Wellbeing Service, where you can be equipped with the right tools to help you stay on track with your academics and wellbeing.

 Get self care into your daily routine: mindfulness